Collateral Damage

 3: What to send.
 Batteries.
 Hot sauce – MRE’s are bland.
 Hard candy.
 Chewing tobacco – it’s a form of currency.
 DVDs.
 Baby wipes – help people clean off when they’re in the field.
 My son sent some of his toys and stuffed animals to give to Iraqi kids.

 4: What not to send.
 Don’t send chocolate.
 It will likely melt during shipping because of the temperatures in Iraq.
-There have been many reports that the military is trying to develop a chocolate with a higher melting point. .
+There have been many reports that the military is trying to develop a chocolate with a higher melting point.
 Officially you’re not supposed to ship porn, alcohol, and/or anything with pork in it.
 While there are serious doubts as to whether or not anyone actually checks for these things, people at home disguise them anyway.
 A friend of my brother’s got some mouthwash in a box from home, screwed the top off and took a swig out of it.
 He spit it out and said in total surprise, “It’s mouthwash!”

 5: Nothing bigger than a shoe box.
 That’s the optimum size for shipping.
 Anything bigger than that will take forever to get there.
 For some reason speed of delivery mattered even when he was going to be there for a year.

 6: The USPS is very helpful.
 When shipping overseas you have to fill out one of two different customs forms depending on the weight of the package.
 I was always filling out the wrong one.
-No matter how long the line behind me, when the clerk saw the address on the package he or she invariably said some kind and didn’t mind waiting while I filled out the right one.
+No matter how long the line behind me, when the clerk saw the address on the package he or she invariably said something kind and didn’t mind waiting while I filled out the right one.

 7: People are very kind.
 You send things because there’s nothing else you can do.
 I asked other people to send things, too.
 And they did.
 Lots of things: packages and dozens of birthday and Christmas cards and prayers.
 Always prayers.
 You send those, too, because there’s nothing else you can do.